scionproto/scion/doc/dev/design/private-ISDs.rst

 Building a P-ISD
 ----------------

-1. We select a group of ASes to form an P-ISD.
+1. Select a group of ASes to form an P-ISD.
    These ASes can be from different ISDs, but they must be non-separated, meaning that they must form a single contiguous network where every AS can reach every other AS without leaving the network.